ba0f3/tailscale-sidecar/README.md

 The MutatingAdmissionWebhook watches for pod creation events and automatically injects the Tailscale sidecar container (in privileged mode) when a pod has the `tailscale.com/inject: "true"` label.

+> **Note**: This webhook is primarily designed to support **Headscale** (an open-source implementation of the Tailscale control server), but it can also be used with the official Tailscale control plane.
+It handles unique hostname generation and state management to ensure compatibility with Headscale's requirements.

 ## Architecture

 - **Webhook Server**: Go-based HTTP server that handles admission requests